azevedo66/sale-lobby-manager/README.md

 - Players are moved back to the waiting list.

 ### Non-Helper
-- Tag players as **non-helpers** if they cannot particpate.
+- Tag players as **non-helpers** if they cannot participate.
-- Tagged players are added to the **Non-Helpers** list and are exluded from rotations.
+- Tagged players are added to the **Non-Helpers** list and are excluded from rotations.
 - Tags can be removed when the player is able to participate.

 ### Small Rotation Waiting
-- Players with 0-1 businesses can be marked as waiting for a small rotation.
+- Players with 0–1 businesses can opt into the **Small Rotation Waiting List**.
 - They stay in the waiting list until manually grouped.
 - **Purpose:** Allows players with very few businesses to indicate they are waiting for a small rotation without being automatically grouped.